 June: Arraial Pride

-Arraial Pride, Portugal’s annual gay pride day, has been held since 1996.
+Arraial Pride, Portugal’s annual gay pride event, has been held since 1996.
 Expect the usual fun and frivolity of music, food, drink and marketplace late into the night.
-Although it’s usually around the end of June, the exact date and the location of the LGBT event changes every year, so check the website for more details.
+Although it’s usually around the end of June, the exact date and the location of the LGBT event changes every year.
+The 2018 gay pride event in Portugal will take place on 23 June.

 June: Festa de São João, Porto